AlexandrBukhtatyy/nx-real-world/README.md

-# Rwa
+# Rwa (Real world application) - Booking site
-Real world application
+The app is a demo app for save angular development experience

 ## Technologies
 * NX